Liz Glynn

 Liz Glynn (born 1981) is an American artist.
 She is originally from Boston and now works out of Los Angeles.
 Much of her work is sculptural and installation-based, incorporating found objects and materials.
 Her work deals with institutional critique, collecting practices, antiquity, monument-building, and the concept of material value.
 Many of her installations encourage public engagement and participatory performance among her audiences.
 She is represented by Paula Cooper Gallery in New York.

 Early life and education

 Glynn was born in Boston, Massachusetts.
-She received a Bachelor of Fine Arts in Visual and Environmental Studies at Harvard College in 2003 and a Masters of Fine Arts from the California Institute of the Arts in 2008.
+She received a Bachelor of Fine Arts in Visual and Environmental Studies at Harvard College in 2003.
+After college, she lived in Berlin and New York City, before moving to California to do her M.F.A. at CalArts.
+She graduated with a Masters of Fine Arts from the California Institute of the Arts in 2008.

 Work

 Sculptural work

 Glynn is known for replicating objects of antiquity with histories that she has researched extensively using minimal materials and in a somewhat primitive manner.
 The works are not about perfect replication or recreating an object with equivalent material value; instead she is more interested in the subjective and historical contexts that imbue the originals with their collective—and in some ways, arbitrary—worth.
 In an interview with Machine Project she states, "...for me, the proposition is not only that you could make a bad copy, but that you can make the copy however you would like to make it.
 So in a sense you can literally re-materialize your own history."
 Her first solo project RANSOM ROOM took place June 2 - July 28, 2014 in SculptureCenter with an opening reception on Sunday June 1, 5 - 7 pm.
 Glynn uses history to create her artwork.
 According to Artsy, “Her works have inspired by topics spanning a broad chronological and geographical spectrum, including the Egyptian Revolution, Buckminster Fuller’s Geodesic Domes, rare collections in the Metropolitan Museum, and the Trojan Empire.”